ascyrax/codedamn_pg/playground/bugs.md

 tried using a single websocketserver for handling connections to multiple client. didnt work initially. i was adding a new connections event callback function to the websocketserver each time a new client connected.

+bind mounts was replacing the 3 files (index.html style.css script.js) from the container's /home/codedamn because of the mountpoint empty directory ~/codedamn/volumes/volumeId